 Founded in 1874, manufactures of pumps, presses, engines for electrics.
 They went on to do, petrol pumps, pumps for mining, industrial services and areas of steam and motor ships.
 In 1959 became a subsidiary of G & J weir holdings.

-- SSP PUMPS
+- LEWA PUMPS